thisconnect/planet/README.md

   - `get` - Asynchronously fetches values from the state, optionally at a specified location.
 Returns the whole state if no location is passed.

+### Terminology

+  - `operation` - The custom events that is used to modify the planetary shared object.

+  - `value` - Can be of type string, number, object, array, boolean or null.

+  - `location` - Specifies a property of the shared object by a key (string) or path (array).

+  - `path` - A path is an array of strings or/and numbers to specify a property in an object.
+Numbers refer to element positions of arrays.

+  - `data` - Refers always to an object.

+  - `state` - The current content of the planet that can be manipulated by the operations or read with `get`.